Mountrail County, North Dakota: Politics

-Mountrail County was historically a swing county, but now leans strongly Republican.
-Bill Clinton won both of his terms, and Barack Obama carried this county in the 2008 election.
+Mountrail County was historically a swing county but now leans strongly Republican.
+Bill Clinton won both of his terms, and Barack Obama carried this country in the 2008 election.
 However, he wasn't able to carry this county in 2012, falling to Republican Mitt Romney by over 16%.
-Hillary Clinton received the smallest vote by a Democratic candidate (29.7%) since Progressive Party candidate Robert La Follette received an overwhelming vote in 1924.
+Kamala Harris received the smallest vote by a Democratic candidate (27.6%) since Progressive Party candidate Robert La Follette received an overwhelming vote in 1924.